 Chapter 27 (Electrical) requires that all electrical components, equipment and systems in buildings and structures covered by the IBC comply with the requirements of NFPA 70-2014, National Electric Code.

 Chapter 30 (Elevators) is not adopted.
 Elevator requirements are found in Chapter 405 of UCC regulation.

-Chapter 11 requires that buildings and facilities also comply with the accessibility requirements found in the ICC/ANSI A117.1-2003 Accessible and Usable Buildings and Facilities standard.
+Chapter 11 requires that buildings and facilities also comply with the accessibility requirements found in the ICC/ANSI A117.1-2009 Accessible and Usable Buildings and Facilities standard.

-International Fuel Gas Code 2009.
+International Fuel Gas Code 2015.
 Any LPG requirements are superseded by the requirements of Pennsylvania’s Propane and Liquefied Petroleum Gas Act (and regulations).
+Section 310.3 of the International Fuel Gas Code 2018 is also adopted.
 No Appendices are adopted.

 International Performance Code for Buildings and Facilities 2009 (provides alternative compliance approach)

-International Residential Code 2009 (code for one- and two-family dwellings no more than 3 stories in height).
-Only Appendix G (Swimming Pools, Spas and Hot Tubs) is adopted.
+International Residential Code 2015 (code for one- and two-family dwellings no more than 3 stories in height).
+No appendices are adopted.

 Accessing the International Codes.

 The codes as published by the International Code Council are copyrighted and can be purchased from the Council, either online at: www.iccsafe.org, or by calling the ICC publication office at 1-800-786-4452.
 The ICC also made copies of its codes accessible online, at no charge.
 You can access these online.
 Please note that this free service is very limited in terms of access (i.e., you will only be able to view one code section/subsection at a time, not whole pages) and search and print capabilities.
 If you want full access and features, you will either need to pay for full electronic access or purchase the desired code book(s).

 Note carefully the following remarks regarding these codes.